Service Technician and Mechanic Work Injuries

-Garages, service centers, and other automotive repair shops are in high demand throughout Minnesota – especially due to the effects of harsh winters on vehicles.
+Mechanics and Service Technicians for garages, service centers and other automotive repair shops are in high demand throughout Minnesota – especially due to the effects of harsh winters on vehicles.
 But the countless service centers in the state can also be dangerous to workers, as the businesses are often equipped with powerful machines that can malfunction and cause injuries.

 If you or a loved one suffered an injury while working in a garage or other automotive service center, Fields Law Firm is here to help.
-We’re the biggest work injury law firm in the state, and we can give you the guidance and advice you need to make the right decisions.
+We’re the one of the largest work injury law firms in Minnesota, and we can give you the guidance and advice you need to make the right decisions.
 Just dial 1-888-343-5375 or complete a free online form.

 Common injuries that workers in the automotive repair business may suffer include: